ccloquet/ICU-babyphone/README.md

 4. Configure the _babymikeXXX_, to connect to the accesspoint
       - follow: https://raspberrypihq.com/how-to-connect-your-raspberry-pi-to-wifi/
-      - any pi of the network can be accessed from any other pi
+      - any Pi of the network can be accessed from any other Pi

 5. basic streaming from _babymikeXXX_ to _babyserverXXX_ (just for test, wont be used in prod)
     - source : https://blog.mutsuda.com/raspberry-pi-into-an-audio-spying-device-7a56e7a9090e#.fr4l82xek
     - connect the usb microphone to the babymike
-    - on the babymikeXXX:  arecord -D plughw:1,0 -f dat | ssh -C pi@192.168.4.1 aplay -f dat
+    - on the babymikeXXX:  ```arecord -D plughw:1,0 -f dat | ssh -C pi@192.168.4.1 aplay -f dat```
     - enter the password of the babyserverXXX
     - listen on the babyserver (through HDMI or through headphones)